Dublin Motions to Vacate a Criminal Judgement

 In both these scenarios, you have the right as a convicted defendant to ask a California criminal court for post-conviction relief through a motion to vacate.
 This can result in the conviction being lifted and the case being reopened – in many instances it can result in a new and better sentence or a dismissed case altogether.

-If you believe you were convicted in error, A Dublin motions to vacate a criminal judgment may be able to help.
-An experienced attorney could work with you to examine the transcripts of your court sessions and determine if a key error of law negatively affected your case.
+Fortunately, our team is well-versed in Dublin motions to vacate a criminal judgment, so much so that our founder was featured in a published opinion covering these cases.
+Our experienced attorneys could work with you to examine the transcripts of your court sessions and determine if a key error of law negatively affected your case.
 They could also provide legal representation if new evidence is discovered that proves your innocence post-conviction.

 The Legal Basis for a Motion to Vacate